This Is England (song)

-"This Is England" is a song by the English punk rock band the Clash, released as a single in September 1985, from their sixth and final studio album, Cut the Crap.
-Produced by Bernard Rhodes and co-written by Strummer and Rhodes, it was the band's last single, in their later incarnation of Joe Strummer, Paul Simonon, Nick Sheppard, Pete Howard and Vince White.
+"This Is England" is a song by the English rock band the Clash, released on 30 September 1985 by CBS Records as the lead and only single from their sixth and final studio album, Cut the Crap.
+Produced by Bernard Rhodes and co-written by Strummer and Rhodes, it was the band's last single in their later incarnation of Joe Strummer, Paul Simonon, Nick Sheppard, Pete Howard and Vince White.

 Composition

 Written in late 1983, the song is about the state of England at the time.
 "This Is England" comprises a list of the problems in England during the early years of the Margaret Thatcher administration, addressing inner-city violence, urban alienation, life on council estates, high unemployment rate, England's dying motorcycle industry, racism, nationalism, and police corruption.
-Additionally, the song explores two very common subject matters for the mid-1980s left-wing songwriters: the wave of patriotism from the Falklands War and the consumerist, subservient mindset of many English people at the time.
+Additionally, the song explores two very common subject matters for the mid-1980s left-wing songwriters: the wave of patriotism from the Falklands War in 1982 and the consumerist, subservient mindset of many English people at the time.

-The lyrics are considered some of the strongest from Joe Strummer, which were overshadowed by the infamous negative reception of Cut the Crap.
-The song contains a drum machine and synthesizers, instruments which were mostly not utilized by The Clash during the Topper and Mick Jones era.
-The song begins with the squeaky voice of a market hawker shouting, "four for a pound your face flannels; three for a pound your tea towels!"
+The lyrics are considered some of the strongest from Joe Strummer, which were overshadowed by the negative critical reception to Cut the Crap.
+The song features a drum machine and synthesizers, instruments which were mostly not utilised by the Clash during the Topper Headon and Mick Jones era.
+The song begins with the squeaky voice of a market hawker shouting, "Four for a pound, your face flannels; three for a pound, your tea towels!"